skypjack/entt/README.md

 auto &position = registry.get<Position>(entity);
 ```

-It requires only that `entity` is valid.
-In case it is not, an assertion will fail in debug mode and the behaviour is undefined in release mode.
+It requires that `entity` is valid.
+Moreover, an instance of the component must have been previously assigned to the entity.
+If one of the requirements isn't satisfied, an assertion will fail in debug mode and the behaviour is undefined in release mode.

 Components can also be sorted in memory by means of the `sort` member function templates.
 In particular: